corda/cordapp-client-template/README.md

 See https://docs.corda.net/getting-set-up.html.

+This includes having pre `1.8.0_161` versions of the Java Development Kit (JDK) and Gradle version `5.3`

 # Usage

 ## Build the project

 To ensure everything is building correctly run open the command line at the root of the project and run `gradle build`

+On success you can open the project in Intellij.
+There are two approaches you can follow.

+1. On launching the Intellij click on import project in the project wizard and select the project folder you want to import.
+Selecting auto-import will automatically import the gradle modules you need.

+2. If within an existing project window, select File > Open, choose the project folder.
+Navigate to File > Project Structure, select the Project tab on the left and choose your chosen JDK to point to Java Home directory for you JDK 1.8 and click Apply.
+Then go the the modules tab, import modules from the root project directory and click apply, then okay and finish.

 ## Running the nodes